Mugna0990/RL-Car-Navigation-from-scratch/readme.md

     * 'S': Select Start tile.
     * 'G': Select Goal tile.
     * 'L': Select Road tile (draws a 5x5 square of road).
-    * 'Backspace': Select Empty/Wall tile (likely to erase or draw walls).
-    * 'Enter': Save the current map to `/Users/matteomugnai/Desktop/RL/assets/track.txt`.
+    * 'Enter': Save the current map to `/assets/track.txt`.
 * Ensures only one Start and one Goal position are active on the map.

 ### Movement Display

-The `displayTrackWithMovement` function (in `DisplayMovement.cpp` and declared in `game_main.cpp`):
 * Uses SFML to visualize the game track and the car's movement path.
 * `loadTrack`: Loads the map from a file.
 * `loadMovement`: Loads a sequence of (x, y) coordinates from `movements.txt`.
-* Renders the track tiles with different colors.
 * Animates a red circle along the loaded movement path, effectively replaying the car's trajectory.
-* This visualization is called periodically during training in `game_main.cpp` and at the end of a manual game session in `Game::run()`.

 ## Training Process